Yassahr/express-app/README.md

 <h1 align="center"><a href="https://github.com/Yassahr/express-app">Best Cosplayer Tally</a></h1>
 <image src="#">
 <!-- Description -->
-<h3 align="left">This is a repository of Cosplay fullstack application.
+<h3 align="left">This is a repository of Cosplay fullstack application with DB.
 It allows users to add their favorite cosplayer's name, character and an image of the cosplay.
 Users are also able to upvote their favorite cosplays and delete submissions</h3>
 <!-- Tech Used -->
 </p>
 <h2 align="left" display="inline">Languages and Tools:</h3>